Best Portable Solar Panels in 2021

 Renogy offers a great combination of price and performance with their portable solar panel kits.

-Both Camp Addict Co-Founders Kelly and Marshall have a legacy 100-watt Renogy portable solar power system and have been using them for several years.
+Both Camp Addict Co-Founders have a legacy 100-watt Renogy portable solar power system.
+They used them for several years.

 There are a few negatives to a Renogy system when compared to a Zamp portable solar system.

-But for the money, you really cannot go wrong with a Renogy solar panel kit.
+But for the money, you cannot go wrong with a Renogy solar panel kit.

 Eclipse Or 'Legacy'?

-If you need a 100-watt solar power kit, you can decide if the price is the most important factor for you (legacy panel) or if you'd prefer smaller and lighter (Eclipse panel).
+Therefore, if you need a 100-watt solar power kit, simply decide if the price is the most important factor for you (legacy panel), or if you want smaller and lighter (Eclipse panel).